aldro61/colosse-tutorial/README.md

 #### Installing numpy

-Run the following command, which will tell numpy where the MKL library is located.
+Run the following command, which will tells numpy where the MKL library is located.
 ```
 cat > ~/.numpy-site.cfg << EOF
 [mkl]